What to wear on a first date

-It’s perfectly natural to be nervous before a first date.
-And one of the things people worry most about is what to wear.
-If you’re struggling to choose a first date outfit, here are some tips to make things a bit simpler.
+It’s perfectly natural to be nervous before a big date.
+And one of the things people worry most about is what to wear on a first date.
+If you’re struggling to choose the perfect outfit, here are some tips to make things a bit simpler.

 Be true to yourself

 Dating is about finding someone who is attracted to, and compatible with, you.
-So don’t be afraid to be yourself.
+So, don’t be afraid to be yourself.
 Yes, you obviously want to look like you’ve made an effort, but don’t let that disguise the person you really are.
-There’s no such thing as a standard first date outfit.
-Plan what you’re wearing according to what you’re doing, and how you want to present yourself.
+There’s no such thing as a perfect outfit.
+Plan what to wear on a first date according to what you’re doing, and how you want to present yourself.

-One of my most successful dates was wearing jeans, wellies and an anorak … because it was tipping down with rain, and we’d planned to ride on a jet boat!
+One of my most successful dates took place while I was wearing jeans, wellies and an anorak because it was tipping down with rain, and we’d planned to ride on a jet boat!
 It was what I would have worn to meet a friend in the same situation, and certainly didn’t affect my chemistry with my date.

 Make sure you feel comfortable

 You need to feel physically comfortable in what you’re wearing.
 If you’re uncomfortable, it will show, and you’ll give the impression that you’re nervous or awkward.
-So don’t wear a tie if you’re just going to play with it the whole time, or high-heels if you’re most comfortable in flats.
+Don’t wear a tie if you’re just going to play with it the whole time and avoid high-heels if you’re more comfortable in flats.